FrankMielke/iot-pi-dashboard/README.md

 ```

 ##### Change the screen orientation
-The orientation of the display has been changed in the latest revision.
+The orientation of the display has been changed in the latest revision of the touch screen.
 If you have an older case and a new display, you might already have noticed that the screen is upside down.
 We will change the orientation.

 ```console
 sudo nano /boot/config.txt